manavnats/manavnats/README.md

 ## About Me

-I'm a Computer Engineering student at Waseda University with a focus on **artificial intelligence and natural language processing** as tools for building meaningful things.
+I'm a Computer Engineering student with a focus on **artificial intelligence and natural language processing** as tools for building meaningful things.

 Outside of the core engineering track, I explore how intelligent systems intersect with fields like **finance and sports**, two domains where data is rich, and the right insight at the right moment is everything.